Skip to content

 View all vacancies in this region

-With experience you could:specialise in an area of mental health like working with children, teenagers or women; become a nursing sister, ward manager or health visitor; move into management and become a matron or director of nursing; become an advanced nurse practitioner, clinical nurse specialist or nurse consultant if you have a postgraduate qualification; carry out research and training, become self employed or work overseas
+With experience you could:specialise in an area of mental health like working with children, teenagers or women; become a clinical team leader, ward manager or health visitor; move into management and become a matron or director of nursing; become an advanced nurse practitioner, clinical nurse specialist or nurse consultant if you have a postgraduate qualification; carry out research and training, become self employed or work overseas

 Skills required and how your skills match up